DavidBoja/Landmarks2Anthropometry/README.md

 python estimate_measurements.py --landmarks_path <path-to-landmarks>
                                 --sex <subject-sex>
                                 --scale <scale-landmarks-to-unit>
+                                --normalize_viewpoint
 ```

 where
-- landmarks_path is the path to the landmarks file.
+- `--landmarks_path` is the path to the landmarks file.
 See [Landmarks](#Landmarks) for possible file extensions.
-- sex is the subject sex: `male` or `female`.
+- `--sex` is the subject sex: `male` or `female`.
 This decides the model to use.
-- scale is the unit of measurement to scale to, the landmark coordinates are multiplied with the scale
+- `--scale` is the unit of measurement to scale to, the landmark coordinates are multiplied with the scale
+- `--normalize_viewpoint` is used to rotate the landmarks to have a similar viewpoint to the training data samples from CAESAR

 ⚠️ the landmarks need to be in millimeters.
 Check [here](#Scale) ⚠️